followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/fieldChooser/layout.md

 * **C** &#8212; Column Fields
 * **D** &#8212; Data Fields

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `PivotGridFieldChooserLayout` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `PivotGridFieldChooserLayout` enum.
 This enum accepts the following values: `Layout0`, `Layout1` and `Layout2`.
 <!--/fullDescription-->